sonu730777/datawebsite/README.md

 # Getting Started with Create React App

-To Run the Project Use yarn start.
+To Run the Project Use `yarn start`

 ## Available Scripts